 Tropical Fruits: Costa Rica's farmers grow an astounding array of tropical fruits, from luscious golden and Creole pineapples, to passion fruit, lychee, and custard apple.

 Wine: Although some European immigrants have been experimenting with wine grape cultivation in Costa Rica, no one has succeeded.
 The government did sponsor an experimental effort several years ago, but eventually most of the vines were ripped out.

 If you see Costa Rican wine for sale, it is almost surely from imported Chilean grape juice that is then processed in Costa Rica--the quality is terrible and it is--at least so far--not worth buying except as a total novelty.

-So if you find yourself in Costa Rica, or will be traveling to soon to Costa Rica, take a harder look at the cuisine.
+So if you find yourself in Costa Rica, or will be traveling in the future to Costa Rica, take a harder look at the cuisine.
 Immerse yourself in the culture by eating “comida tipica”, visiting one of the many farmer’s markets, or befriending some of the friendly “Ticos” who are famous for inviting visitors to their homes for a meal.
-You will find that this country actually does have some fabulous food.
-And if you find yourself coming to Costa Rica in August, don’t miss the “Maestro Culinario” cooking competition, featuring this countries top chefs!
-Buen provecho!!
+You will find that this country actually does have some fabulous food!!